Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ```

 ### Package ‘digest’

-A third package that can be used is ‘digest.’
-This package generates a hashed character string and a variety of algorithms can be used depending on your need (Eddelbuettel et al., 2020).
-The digest package provides a principal function digest() for the creation of hash digests of arbitrary R objects (using the md5, sha-1, sha-256, crc32, xxhash, murmurhash, spookyhash and blake3 algorithms) permitting easy comparison of R language objects.
+The third package that can be used in the context of deidentification is ‘digest.’
+This package generates hashed character strings based on a variety of algorithms (e.g. md5, sha-1, sha-256, crc32, xxhash, murmurhash, spookyhash and blake3 algorithms).
+The digest package provides a principal function digest() that creats hash digests of arbitrary R objects permitting easy deidentification of R language objects not limited to vectors and dataframes (Eddelbuettel et al., 2020).

 ```r
 library(digest)